pznger/MGCA-Codes/README.md

 # MGCA-Codes
-The codes is coming soon~
+The code is coming soon~